What to look out for on UEFA Europa League Matchday 6

 Article body

-Real Sociedad host a summit meeting with Manchester United on UEFA Europa League Matchday 6 with neighbours Roma and Lazio among the sides consulting the permutations on the final day.
+Real Sociedad host a summit meeting with Manchester United on UEFA Europa League Matchday 6, with neighbours Roma and Lazio among the teams consulting the permutations on the final day.

 In this piece presented by Enterprise, we pick out some key talking points ahead of the last set of group fixtures.